DarrenMowat/PicSync/other_src/privacy.md

 * Any files from your Google Drive - Files are uploaded straight from your device and do not pass through any of our servers.

 ### Security
 Security is an issue we take very seriously.
 All connections between this app and the Google Drive API are over https.
-Connections to the free trial servers are also over https.
-Your email address is only ever exchanged with the trial servers once to get a unique api token.
-On further communication with the trial servers your account will be identified with the api token.

 ### Changes to Privacy Policy